stefwalter/osbuild.github.io/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 virtual machine or hardware you can do this in different ways that I won't cover here.

-At the initial screen of that the Installer ISO displays, you'll see a line something like *Install Fedora 32*:
+At the initial screen that the Installer ISO displays, you'll see a line something like *Install Fedora 32*:

 ![Anaconda boot menu](howto-ostree-anaconda-bootmenu.png)

-Before the time out expires, use the arrow keys to select that line, and press the TAB key.
+Before the time out, use the arrow keys to select that line, and press the TAB key.
 You'll see a line of kernel command line options appear below.
 Something like: